SanderMiesen/FraiseTagADA_site/index.markdown

 ![Wordcloud4](Figures/title_wordcloud_viral2.png)

+Fron this, we can see that frequent words specific to the viral sample include trendy topics such as 'prank', 'asmr', 'slime' or 'roblox'.
+It is not surprising to see words as 'lyrics', 'hit' or 'rhymes' which are related to music videos subject to be watched many times by the same viewers.
 # What makes a video viral ?

 This is the question we are all waiting for.
 Long story short: we do not really know, at least with the features in our dataset.